Scriptural Analysis- Leviticus 5:5-6

 SacrificeEligible oblationStepsExplanation

-The same performance for an individual, community, priest, or leaderAn equal path to God for all
+The same pattern for an individual, community, priest, or leaderAn equal path to God for all

 Hands placed on head, slaughteredAnimal takes the place of us